umeshSinghVerma/Frametagger/CONTRIBUTION.md

 ## How to Run and Test the Chrome Extension Locally

-## How to Run and Test the Chrome Extension Locally

 ### 1. Build the Extension

 To build the Chrome extension and prepare it for use in your browser, follow these steps: